 Post-war Army Officer

-While Custer recuperated from his wounds at Sailor’s Creek, Robert E. Lee surrendered his army to Ulysses S. Grant.
+While Custer recuperated from his wounds at Sailor’s Creek, Robert E. Lee surrendered his army to Ulysses S. Grant at Appomattox Court House, Virginia on April 9, 1865.
 As the war came to a halt, Custer remained in the volunteer army.
 He served in the South on Reconstruction duty until he mustered out of volunteer service in Detroit on December 31, 1865.
 In February 1866, army officials commissioned Custer as a second lieutenant in the regular army and assigned him to the 1st U.S. Infantry.
 On July 28, 1866, officials promoted him to first lieutenant and transferred him to the 7th Cavalry.
 Custer spent the next ten years with the 7th Cavalry campaigning against Native Americans in the West.
 On December 2, 1875, the army officials promoted Custer to captain and two weeks later they gave him command of Company C.

 Death at the Battle of the Little Big Horn